Identifiability and Inference for Generalized Latent Factor Models: Introduction

-In this article, we address these open problems by studying the sufficient and necessary identifiability conditions and developing statistical inference theory for the corresponding maximum likelihood estimators under these conditions.
-Our main contributions are as follows: \begin{enumerate} \item We study the minimal identifiability conditions for generalized factor models that encompass a broad range of commonly used practical conditions.
+In this article, we address these open problems by studying the sufficient and necessary identifiability conditions and developing statistical inference theory for the maximum likelihood estimators under these conditions.
+Our main contributions are as follows: \begin{enumerate}[label=(\arabic*), leftmargin=0.65cm] \item We study the minimal identifiability conditions for generalized latent factor models that cover a broad class of practically relevant settings.
 Specifically, we establish in Theorem~\ref{thm_iff_ic1} and Theorem~\ref{thm_iff_ic4} the necessary and sufficient identifiability conditions of prescribing zeros in the loading matrix for orthogonal and non-orthogonal factor designs, respectively.
-Our findings are of theoretical and practical significance, as these identifiability conditions are highly adaptable and easy to implement in practice. \item We establish non-asymptotic $l_2$ and $l_{\infty}$ error bounds for the maximum likelihood estimation of generalized factor models under these identifiability conditions.
+Our findings are of theoretical and practical significance, as these identifiability conditions are highly adaptable and easy to satisfy in practice {and also provide a foundation for developing valid inference procedures across practical settings.} \item We establish non-asymptotic $l_2$ and $l_{\infty}$ error bounds for the maximum likelihood estimation of generalized latent factor models under these identifiability conditions.
 To achieve these results, we establish sharp non-asymptotic concentration bounds for the Hessian matrix of the log-likelihood function.
-Notably, the Hessian matrix may be ill-conditioned under non-orthogonal identifiability conditions, and we develop novel techniques to establish estimation consistency under those conditions.
-Furthermore, we demonstrate that our error bounds attain the oracle optimal rates across a broad range of asymptotic regimes.
+Notably, to address the ill-conditioning of the Hessian matrix under non-orthogonal identifiability conditions, we develop novel techniques to establish estimation consistency under those conditions.
+Furthermore, we demonstrate that our error bounds attain the oracle rates across a broad range of asymptotic regimes, {where the oracle rate for the loading estimator is defined as the rate achieved when the latent factors are assumed to be known, and the oracle rate for the latent factor estimator is defined analogously.}